Run For Office

 Kelly Kraus Mencke ran for Ohio State Representative in 2016 and 2018.
 During her first run, she took her children canvassing.
 Her parents helped knock on doors some days and helped at home other days.
 Her husband drove her across the district to give her a chance to rest between activities.
 Kelly believes “a well-run campaign includes family sharing the workload, whether at home or volunteering.”

 “Family is the heart that keeps you running.
-We kept each other going.” — Kelly Kraus Mencke, ‘16, ‘18, Candidate for OH House, District 55
+We kept each other going.” — Kelly Kraus Mencke, ‘16, ‘18, former candidate for OH House, District 55

 Campaigning with Young Children